Do Go On - 360 - Alan Turing & The Enigma

 It's like having a little cheat.

-next so it's just kind of whirring through trying to get the settings right it's very strange most
+So it's just kind of whirring through trying to get the settings right.

-of the um possible settings would cause contradictions and be discarded leaving only a
+Most of the possible settings would cause contradictions and be discarded,

-what settings and then people would have to go and like manually code break stuff anyway and but you
+And then people would have to go and like manually code break stuff anyway.

-were saying there's like a quintillion amount of which is a word i've never heard before 150 million
+And but you were saying there's like a quintillion amount, which is a word I'd never heard before.

-million million but then they'd eliminate a bunch of those so they'd be easier to work out.
+But then they'd eliminate a bunch of those so that'd be easier to work out.

-I should say, I haven't heard that word
+I should say, I don't think I haven't heard that word since.

-Which I don't know what that means either.
+I don't know what that means either, but he ruined it.

 He ruined it.